smbsimon/smbsimon.github.io/about.md

 These days, I'm spending my time with The COVID Tracking Project, helping to compile and vet state-level COVID-19 data.
 It's been important to me to understand where exactly these numbers are coming from, what they mean & what they don't.

+I graduated with honors in English from Wellesley College and received a certificate in full-stack software development from the Turing School.
+In fall 2021, I'll be starting a Ph.D. at Illinois Tech's Technology & Humanities department.

 My pronouns are she/her.
-I graduated with honors in English from Wellesley College and received a certificate in full-stack software development from the Turing School.